JetBrains/intellij-platform-gradle-plugin/README.md

 - [IdeaVim plugin](https://github.com/JetBrains/ideavim) and its [TeamCity build configuration](https://teamcity.jetbrains.com/project.html?projectId=IdeaVim&guest=1)
 - [Adb Idea](https://github.com/pbreault/adb-idea)

+The Adb Idea was configured to build and run against stable, beta or preview (canary) releases of Android Studio.
+Its set up can potentially be reused for creating plugins for other Idea based tools as well.

 # License
 This plugin is available under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).